Burnaby MoreSports Society

 Glenn (Executive Director) joined BMS in the spring of 2018.
 He has worked in senior management, board and consulting roles in the nonprofit sector since 2007.
 Glenn has always played sports.
 He represented his high school on many sports teams and played for professional soccer clubs in England throughout his youth.
 During his studies at the University of London, Glenn was selected to play soccer internationally for England and Great Britain Universities.
 Glenn has been coaching club and high school youth soccer in Burnaby since 2012, and is excited to combine his nonprofit expertise and passion for sports to get more kids active and having fun.

-Naresh (Program Leader) was a YELL coach for 3 years before joining the team in 2018.
-He’s currently studying Engineering at Langara College and has played many different sports growing up including football, ice hockey, and soccer.
+Naresh (Senior Program Leader) was a YELL coach for 3 years before joining the team in 2018.
+He is currently studying Business at Capilano University in hopes of pursuing a career in finance.
+He has played many different sports growing up including football, ice hockey, and soccer.
 He believes playing sports at a young age will not only help develop important life skills, like teamwork, communication, and discipline, but also help build confidence and self-esteem.
 Naresh is also a major fitness fanatic who hopes to motivate and inspire others to stay active and healthy.

 Harir (Program Leader) is a student at UBC studying forensic psychology.
 She enjoys playing various sports, including field hockey, track and field, skating, and hiking.
 Harir has worked similar jobs in the past with kids, and has seen the ways in which sports can help children develop both physically and mentally.
 She believes that sports can act as an outlet for individuals to be part of a team, build a positive self-image, and develop perseverance.
 Harir has joined the BMS team hoping to foster a safe and fun environment for children to thrive.